dkchaks1/HPRC/README.rst

-Template for the Read the Docs tutorial
+Template for the Read the Docs tutorials DKC
 =======================================

 This GitHub template includes fictional Python library